gknoetze36-source/workshop-system/legal_documents/02-Privacy-Policy.md

 Our marketing website uses **Cloudflare Web Analytics**, which is cookieless and does not track visitors across sites; no consent banner is required for it.
 The PHANTA dashboard sets a **strictly necessary session cookie** to keep you signed in securely; it is essential to the operation of the Service and cannot be disabled while you are using it.
 We do not use advertising or cross-site tracking cookies.
 If we introduce any non-essential cookies in future, they will be set only with your prior opt-in consent, withdrawable at any time.

 ## 7. Direct marketing and WhatsApp messages
-We and our Customers (workshops) will only send marketing or promotional WhatsApp messages to an end customer who has given prior opt-in consent naming PHANTA/the workshop and the categories of messages involved, consistent with WhatsApp's opt-in requirements and ECTA section 45.
+We and our Customers will only send marketing or promotional WhatsApp messages to an end customer who has given prior opt-in consent naming PHANTA/the workshop and the categories of messages involved, consistent with WhatsApp's opt-in requirements and ECTA section 45.
 Where no marketing consent has been recorded, no marketing message is sent.

 Transactional and service messages (booking confirmations, service reminders, vehicle-ready notices, follow-ups on work performed, quotations and invoices) are sent as part of contract performance and are categorised separately in the Service.